nareshkumarailaveni/House-Prediction-/README.md

 - Lasso Regression model can be used to make inferences.
 This is based on high Test R2 score and RMSE values using best alpha.

-- From R2 and adj R2 value of both train and test dataset we could conclude that the above variables can well explain more than 80% of House price prediction.
+- From R2 and adj R2 value of both train and test dataset we could conclude that the selected variables can explain more than 80% of House price prediction.

 - The top 10 variables based on the coeffiencients selected inorder and significant in predicting the house prices are.